ibmendoza/go-examples/docs/why.md

 time comes, you better be ready for it.

-Second, I want you to familiarize yourself with the [Fallacies of Distributed Computing](https://en.wikipedia.org/wiki/Fallacies_of_distributed_computing) particularly, the first fallacy: "The network is reliable".
+Second, I want you to familiarize yourself with the [Fallacies of Distributed Computing](https://en.wikipedia.org/wiki/Fallacies_of_distributed_computing) particularly, the first fallacy:

+> The network is reliable.

 Once you have ingrained in your mind that the network is not reliable, eventually things will fall into place.